AcademySoftwareFoundation/openqmc/README.md

 void oqmc::Sampler::drawRnd(float rnds[Size]) const;
 ```

-## Implementation details
+## Implementation comparison

-The generic API described preceding is available from multiple implementations
-which are interchangeable at compile time.
-Each implementation has different
+The API is common to all back-end implementations.
+Each implementation has
-strengths that balance performance and quality.
-This section provides a
+different strengths that balance performance and quality.
+These are all the
-comparison between implementations and details on each.
+implementations and their required header files:

-### Design overview
+- [`oqmc/pmj.h`](include/oqmc/pmj.h): Includes low discrepancy `oqmc::PmjSampler`.
+- [`oqmc/pmjbn.h`](include/oqmc/pmjbn.h): Includes blue noise variant `oqmc::PmjBnSampler`.
+- [`oqmc/sobol.h`](include/oqmc/sobol.h): Includes Owen scrambled `oqmc::SobolSampler`.
+- [`oqmc/sobolbn.h`](include/oqmc/sobolbn.h): Includes blue noise variant `oqmc::SobolBnSampler`.
+- [`oqmc/lattice.h`](include/oqmc/lattice.h): Includes rank one `oqmc::LatticeSampler`.
+- [`oqmc/latticebn.h`](include/oqmc/latticebn.h): Includes blue noise variant `oqmc::LatticeBnSampler`.
+- [`oqmc/oqmc.h`](include/oqmc/oqmc.h): Convenience header includes all implementations.

 This diagram gives a high level view of the available implementations and how
 they relate to one another.
-You can see that for each implementation there is
-also a blue noise variant.
-More on this below.
+Each implementation inlcudes a blue noise variant
+which you can read more about [here](#spatial-temporal-blue-noise).

 <picture>
   <source media="(prefers-color-scheme: light)" srcset="./images/diagrams/high-level-overview-light.png">
   <source media="(prefers-color-scheme: dark)" srcset="./images/diagrams/high-level-overview-dark.png">
   <img alt="High level implementation diagram." src="./images/diagrams/high-level-overview-light.png">
 </picture>

+The following sub-sections will provide some analysis on each of the
+implmentations and outline their tradoffs, so that you can make an informed
+decision on what implementation would be best for your use case.

 ### Rate of convergence